Yakym Senkivskyi

 Yakym Senkivskyi (Яким Сеньківський; 2 May 1896 – 29 June 1941) was a Ukrainian Greek Catholic priest and martyr.

 Life

-Senkivskyi was born in the village of Velyki Hai in the Kingdom of Galicia and Lodomeria (present-day Ternopil Oblast, Ukraine).
+Senkivskyi was born in the village of Velyki Hayi in the Kingdom of Galicia and Lodomeria (present-day Velyki Hayi, Ternopil Oblast, Ukraine).
 He studied theology in Lviv, Ukraine and was ordained a priest on 4 December 1921.
 He received a doctorate in theology from Innsbruck, Austria.
 In 1923 he went to Krekhiv and became a novice in the Order of Saint Basil the Great.
 After he professed his first vows, he was transferred to the village of Krasnopushcha, and later to the village of Lavriv, in the area of Starosambir.
 From 1931 to 1938 he held different positions in the Monastery of Saint Onufrius in Lviv, where he served as a chaplain of the Marian Society, ministered to children and youth and organized a Eucharistic Society.
 In 1939, he was appointed abbot (hegumen) of the monastery in Drohobych.